MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk.md

 4. Under the tool menu, select the button to the right of the **Attach** button.
 This button shows the available models in the scene that you can combine together.

-   SCREEN SHOT GOES HERE: 3ds-max-attach-list-button
+   SCREEN SHOT GOES HERE: 3ds-max-attach-list-button.
+THIS SCREEN SHOT IS IN THE FOLDER.

 5. Select all of the 3D models by going to **Edit -> Select All** again, and then select **Add**.